 ...of studying accounting whilst working.
 They were helpful in all aspects and were very helpful in allowing me to work at the same time as study.
 They provided me with all the necessary documentation and were always willing to answer all my questions.
 I would definitely recommend using them.

-If you’re interested in working in an accounting team or want to start your own business as an accountant, this accounting package is ideal for you.
+If you’re interested in working in an accounting team and have no experience, or you want to start your own business as a Bookkeeper or Accountant, this AAT Accounting package is perfect for you.

 Due to the nature of this course, we recommend that students: